 Since writing this almost a year ago (now March 2017), I have been able to add more information about earlier generations, but as usual there are more questions needing to be answered.
 I have obtained a copy of my grandparents marriage certificate, dated 13th March 1923, which shows they were married in Ballaghaderreen Cathedral.
 It identifies my grandfather’s father as Michael and my grandmother’s father as Luke, with both being farmers.
 One of the witnesses was John Finn, my grand father’s brother.

 From the 1911 census record, I have been able to establish that my 2 x grandfather, Michael was born in 1854 and my 2 x grandmother Bridget was born in 1858, with her mother, my 3 x grandmother, Hanoria born 1827, living with them, who had been married 62 years (1849).
 I have not been able to find a surname for Bridget and Hanoria.
 I have now found a record (December 2017) that records a marriage between Jacobus (James) Finn and Hanoria Brennan that took place on 9th October 1852 in Boyle, County Roscommon, which may be the correct ceremony.
+(EDIT: March 2019 – this is not correct, Hanoria’s maiden name was King).
 In the 1911 census, besides my grandfather Thomas, his brothers Patrick (born 1892), Michael (1894) and James (born 1897), were also living at home.
 Michael and Bridget had been married 21 years (1890) and had had 6 children, of whom 5 were still living.
 In the 1901 census, John (born 1891), whom my mother remembers, was also at home, so the identity of the sibling who was no longer with us, is not yet known.

 My 2 x grandparents, Luke Finn, born 1857, married Bridget Phillips, born 1859, on 2nd February 1887 at Bunninadden chapel, Tubbercurry.
 Their marriage certificate identifies her father, my 3 x grandfather, as John Phillips, and Luke’s father, my 3 x grandfather as another earlier Michael Finn, both farmers born about 1830.
 The witnesses were Patt Finn and Bridget Rush.
 Bridget, born 1840, my 3 x grandmother, was married to John Phillips.
 In the 1911 census, Luke and Bridget had been married 24 years (1887) and they had had three children, all of whom were still living, one of them being my grandmother Kate, who was the only one still at home.
 The 1901 census showed the other two children at home too James (born 1889) and Annie born 1891 – see the blog page The Long Lost Hanrahans.

 I have been given a marriage certificate for Michael Fynne who married Mary Higgins on 13th January 1859 in Lackagh, Galway and a baptism record for Luke Fynn on 29th January 1867 from Bekan, Mayo that shows the father as Michael Fynn and the mother as Bridget Higgins.
 I am not sure from these records if Bridget Higgins and Mary Higgins are the same person.
 The date of the baptism is 10 years after the date for Luke’s birth that I have found in other records.
 It seems that Mary Higgins may be my remaining, previously unidentified Irish, 3 x grandmother.
+(EDIT: March 2019 – this is not correct – none of these people are related).
 I also need to know the identity of Hanoria’s husband, my one remaining unidentified Irish 3 x grandfather.
 More answers are needed!